apache/royale-docs/component-sets/jewel/jewel-list.md

 ## Relevant Events

-The most important event is `change`, which is dispatched whenever the list's selection changes by the user.
+The most important event is `change`, which is dispatched whenever the list's selected item changes.

 You can attach callback listeners to the _change_ event in __MXML__ as follows: